embl-cba/imagej-courses/practicals/macro-recording.md

-## Batch analysis with macro programming
+# Batch analysis using IJ macro programming

 References:
 - https://imagej.nih.gov/ij/developer/macro/functions.html
 - https://imagej.nih.gov/ij/developer/macro/macros.html

-### Automated counting of all cells in an image stack using a macro
+## Automated counting of all cells in an image stack using a macro

 As our first real example of a macro we will automatically count the number of cells in an image.